lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![OBJ Export options](obj_export_options.png)

-Also if you are applying textures please remember to split edges since we cannot assign several texture coordinates to the same vertex,
+Also remeber to sply edges when exporting, since  we cannot assign several texture coordinates to the same vertex.
+Also, we need the normals to be defined per each triangle, not asigned to vertices.
+If you find light problems \(next chapters\), with some models, you should verify the normals.
+You can visualize them inside blender.

 ![Edge split](edge_split.png)